 Here is full list of events to be held at the shrine and throughout the Talad Noi area:

-• October 6 – this day is also a Thai Buddhist day, so expect more visitors and more activities such as parades, shows and locals releasing small animals such as birds and fish for good luck (from 2pm at the shrine)
+• October 25 – on ‘Chew Luck’ day, sees activities such as releasing small animals such as birds and fish for good luck

 Of course, food is also a big part of the festival.
 For nine days, people across Bangkok observe the festival by only eating vegetarian food (known in Thai as ‘je’ and symbolized by yellow lettering).
 Much of the food is made from tofu and imitates both the taste, smell and texture of real meat, while other popular things to eat include yellow noodles, spring rolls and vegetable soup.